sbslee/pypgx/docs/cli.rst

    ##############################################################

    Input BAM files must be specified with either '--bam' or '--fn', but it's an error to use both.

+   By default, the input data is assumed to be WGS.
+If it's targeted sequencing, you must provide a BED file with '--bed' to indicate probed regions.

    Usage examples:
      $ fuc prepare-depth-of-coverage depth-of-coverage.tsv --bam A.bam B.bam